Before you are able to create funnels to track your marketing efforts, you'll need to set up some basic configuration and add some resources.

 Settings - opens the settings tab as well

-Stats - this opens a quick stats overlay, which we have throughout the app (the little ⚡ icon you see in tables).
+Stats - this opens a quick stats overlay, which we have throughout the app (the little graph icon you see in tables).
 These let you break down your data quickly.

 Let's add our test landers and offers to the canvas.

-Click the node palette, then drag and drop your lander and offer from their lists.
+You can drag and drop from the list.
 You can type to search for items as well.
 In the animation below you can see I am searching for "test".
-You'll likely see what you need immediately, otherwise just type onboard... to have it filter.

-Now that we have added the nodes to the canvas, lets reorganise a little and then create connections between them.
+Now that we have added the nodes to the canvas, let's reorganize a little and then create connections between them.

 You can click and drag nodes to move them, or click on the little circles that appear on hover to create connections between them:

 This is the basics of building a funnel - create nodes, connect them, save and you're ready to generate links.

 Step 4 - Generate your first tracking link